ValueForge/FundItETC/README.md

 It is inspired by a JSMastery educational project by [Adrian Hajdin](https:\\jsmastery.pro) to whom we express sincere gratitude.

+In the spirit of the open-source development community and in keeping with the Ethereum Classic Foundation, this project is available to the ETC community for review and feedback.
+Your input and suggestions are welcome and encouraged.
+Please submit your feedback via the Issues tab.

+We need your help!
+If you are interested in contributing to this or any of the upcoming ValueForge projects, please see [here](https://github.com/ValueForge/FundItETC/issues/3).

 ## Development environment

 The back-end for FundItETC is a suite of four Solidity smart contracts developed for and deployed to the ETC network.
 It utilizes the OpenZeppelin Solidity library, thirdweb's Web3 and HardHat frameworks.